cliffano/bruce-ng/docs/index.md

-### Bruce Ng
+### Bruce-Ng

-Bruce Ng is a collection of productivity mini-tools written to save time from doing repetitive tasks.
+Bruce-Ng is a collection of productivity mini-tools written to save time from doing repetitive tasks when working with multiple software projects.

 ### Tools